-This is a 1993 Transparent Lipstick Red Strat Plus Deluxe on an Ash laminated top and back on Alder.This one is more unique in that it goes from a deep red to a transparent red (not having the silver around the edges as many Crimson burst Strats had.)
+This is a 1993 Version 1 Crimson Burst Strat Plus Deluxe on an Ash laminated top and back on Alder.This one is more unique in that it goes from a deep red to a transparent red not having the silver around the edges as the Version II Crimson burst Strats had.
+You can read about this change on this color on my Strat Plus page.
 Here is what Fender did with this color.
 They used the same technique as found on Candy Apple Red, but instead of using a sliver or gold metallic base coat, they shot a vintage white color down around the edges.
 This was followed, like on CAR, with transparent red color coats and then the whole body is clear coated.
 It is a fairly rare color.
 The solid Lipstick Red is down the same way but does not have the transparent burst front and back.
 Fender shot the whole guitar in a vintage white with several red transparent coats and then clear coated.
 It creates a really deep blood red.
 Very cool.

 This one, unlike the Red DX above, this one has the American Standard Bridge.The edges are a deep red color while the center shows the grain of the Ash.
 It is very subtle and beautiful.